Polydactylus sextarius: Distribution

-Distribution

 Polydactylus sextarius is found in the Eastern Indian Ocean and Western Pacific.
 Its range extends from southwestern India to Papua New Guinea, north to Japan.
 It is rare in the Philippines, eastern Indonesia, and Papua New Guinea.

 Habitat and biology

 Polydactylus sextarius is found where there are sandy and muddy bottoms on the continental shelf and it appears to favour depths of 16 to 73 m.
 This carnivorous species has its diet dominated by shrimps of less than 20 mm length and amphipods but it has also been recorded feeding on crabs, mysids, fishes and polychaetes.
-Sampling of the population in the Bay of Bengal off India found that a large proportion of the fish are hermaphrodites and that these fell within the range of standard length of 50 to 149 mm, with a smaller proportion of females with standard lengths between 100 and 105 mm.
+Sampling of the population in the Bay of Bengal off India found that a large proportion of the fish are hermaphrodites and that these fell within the range of standard length of 50 to 149 mm, with a smaller proportion of females with standard lengths of between 100 and 105 mm.
 The hermaphrodites with comparatively large testes were counted as mature males and these measured 90 to 134 mm standard length) while the fish with granulated ova of 0.3 to 0.5 mm diameter were considered to be mature females and these fell within the standard length range of 105 to 149 mm.
 The species undergoes a protandrous sex change starting as juveniles, becoming hermaphrodites and ending as females progression.
 They first reach sexual maturity as hermaphrodites which function as males and there is no evidence which suggests that females develop directly from juveniles.